Bria-AI/ComfyUI-BRIA-API/Readme.md

 | **Bria Video Mask By Prompt** | Generates a mask video using a text prompt describing what to mask. |
 | **Bria Video Mask By Key Points** | Generates a mask video using key-points guidance |

+  Check out the example workflow in the workflows/ folder to see how the nodes should be wired together for loading and previewing a video end-to-end.

 ## Attribution Node